bedapisl/citadel/README.md

 #Download binary
 This is the easiest option of trying this game.
 It should work on recent Linux distributions.

-1) Install git ("apt-get install git", "yum install git", ...) and create directory where the game will be.
+1) Install git ("apt-get install git", "yum install git", ...).

 2) Execute on console:

-2a) git init

-2b) git pull git://github.com/spekoun/citadel
+2a) git clone git://github.com/spekoun/citadel

+2b) cd citadel

 2c) ./run.sh

+Last step should launch the game.
+If this is not working for you, please, send me email on bedapisl@gmail.com with description of what went wrong.

 #Compilation on Linux
-These guide was tested with Debian Jessie and Fedora 21.
+This guide was tested with Debian Jessie and Fedora 21.
 It should also work with minor changes on other distros.
 ##Dependencies
 ###g++ 4.9 or higher
 Installation - Debian: apt-get install g++